Rice loses House seat after impeaching Trump; Mace holds on

 Trump had less luck in his quest to oust Mace, who managed to hold off a primary challenge Tuesday from former state Rep. Katie Arrington in South Carolina's 1st Congressional District, which includes Charleston.
 Despite his anger toward Mace for criticizing him over his role in the Jan.
 6 Capitol insurrection, he congratulated her Tuesday and predicted she would win in November.

-In her victory speech, Mace thanked her high-profile endorsers, including former U.S. Ambassador Nikki Haley and former White House chief of staff Mick Mulvaney.
+In her victory speech, Mace thanked her high-profile endorsers, including former U.N.
+Ambassador Nikki Haley and former White House chief of staff Mick Mulvaney.

-“She is a rock star,” Mace said of Haley, who appeared with her in the campaign’s closing days.

 Asked how she would work to keep the district, which has changed political hands in the last two election cycles, Mace seemed to commit to the same bipartisan outreach for which Arrington had criticized her.

-Note: This story has been corrected to show that Golden beat Poliquin in Maine four years ago, not two years ago.